Samuel Berdmore (schoolmaster): Associations

 John Timbs in his Club Life of London placed Berdmore, who "abounded in anecdote", in the group who met in the box corner of the Chapter Coffee-House off Paternoster Row, some way south of the school.
 He is associated there with Joseph Towers and John Walker the lexicographer.

 Berdmore was a member of the Unincreasable Club that met in the Queen's Head pub in Holborn; its members included the painter George Romney.
-Other members were Daniel Braithwaite FRS and George Nicol.
-An associate of Isaac Reed, both at the Unincreasable Club, and as a writer for the European Magazine edited by Reed, Berdmore appears in Reed's diary, dining on one occasion at Richard Farmer's house and encountering there another Shakespearean scholar, Edmund Malone.
+Other members were William Long, Daniel Braithwaite FRS and George Nicol.
+An associate of Isaac Reed, both at the Unincreasable Club, and as a writer for the European Magazine edited by Reed, Berdmore appears in Reed's diary, dining on one occasion at Richard Farmer's house and encountering there another Shakespearean scholar, Edmond Malone.

 A poem "My Club" published in 1795 included Berdmore with a group of the friends of Samuel Rogers, then a fashionable poet.
 Others mentioned were John Gillies, William Marsden, James Rennell and William Seward.